muhammadanas759/flat-map/README.md

 Routes are application views.
 Each new screen presented in the app is another route.

-Currently FlatMapp uses 6 routes:
+Currently FlatMapp uses 5 routes:

 1. MapRoute - main view with map;
 2. ProfileRoute - view of user profile;
-3. ActionsRoute - view of user-defined triggers;
-4. CommunityRoute - view of community-choice triggers;
-5. SettingsRoute - view of application settings;
+3. SettingsRoute - view of application settings;
-6. AboutRoute - about page, presenting basic information about team, license and application fundations;
+4. AboutRoute - about page, presenting basic information about team;
+5. LogInRoute- page for logging in to user account, license and application fundations;

 ## Notes